SAMWEL890/PRACTICE-PROGRAMS/README.md

 <h1>👋 Hi, I’m Harsh Tiwari</h1>
 🚀 About Me

-🎓 First-year student in Artificial Intelligence & Data Science

 💻 Skilled in Python and libraries like NumPy, Pandas, Matplotlib, Seaborn, Tkinter

 🌱 Currently exploring Machine Learning & Data Science projects

-⚡ Fun fact: I enjoy turning data into meaningful insights 📊
+⚡ Fun fact: I enjoy turning data into meaningful insights 📊.
+I'm a curious guy for tech stuff!!
+By the way I'm interested to do treading also [Mainly I focus on crypto currencies but currently I'm exploring stocks too].

 <h2>🛠️ Languages & Tools</h2>